 The Duchess of Silesia first puts candles on a tree in 1611, but some sources credit Martin Luther with this innovation, placing it in the 1500s.

 Candles add considerably to the magic of the Christmas tree, but only clerics and the gentry can afford clean-burning beeswax.
-In the 1820s a French chemist discovers how to manufacture stearin, and now affordable candles make an illuminated tree more widely available.
+In the 1820s a French chemist discovers how to manufacture stearin, and now affordable candles make an illumined tree more widely available.

-In German-speaking regions, the Christmas tree is put up and decorated in secret on Christmas Eve, as a surprise for the little ones who do not get to see it until the candles are lit and a little bell rings to announce that the Christ Child – the Christkindl – has brought its gifts.
+In German-speaking regions, the Christmas tree is put up and decorated in secret on Christmas Eve as a surprise for the little ones who do not get to see it until the candles are lit and a little bell rings to announce that the Christ Child – the Christkindl – has brought its gifts.

 The children’s sense of awe and wonder is plain to see as the family sings carols, assembled before the radiant tree.
 The opening of presents takes second place to this important moment on which the celebration of Christmas centres, at least in families who do not attend the Holy Mass at midnight – the Christ Mass.